milescb/solve_PDEs_with_PINN/README.md

 # Solving PDEs with Physics-Informed Neural Networks

 The following repository contains examples using Physics-Informed Neural Networks (PINN) to solve PDEs.
 We use the package `NeuralPDE.jl` to solve.
+This work is part of my senior capstone for Lawrence University in Appleton, WI.
+I have documented the techniques used here along with appropriate background information [in this paper](https://github.com/lvb5/senior_project_paper/blob/master/main.pdf).

 ## List of examples